- Home

 Weight: 15

-Air conditioning is uncommon in homes and public places due to cool climate.
+Air conditioning is uncommon due to cooler climate.

 π Seasonal Variety